 RECOMMENDED: The 100 best restaurants in London

-Much of the menu at this chic bar and grill is grilled on the tawa (a thick iron plate), sigri (coal grill) or in the more familiar tandoor (hot clay oven) right in front of diners, which adds a great sense of theatre to the sparkling surrounds.
-The biryanis are light and aromatic; and if you’ve ever wanted to try proper ‘Awadhi’ dishes, from Lucknow at the height of the Moghul empire, this is the place to go.Read more
+Much of the menu at this chic bar and grill is cooked on the tawa (a thick iron plate), sigri (coal grill) or in the more familiar tandoor (hot clay oven) right in front of diners, which adds a great sense of theatre to the sparkling surrounds.
+The biryanis are light and aromatic, and if you’ve ever wanted to try proper Awadhi dishes, which originated in Lucknow at the height of the Mughal Empire, this is the place to go.Read more

-The second of two branches (the first is in Covent Garden), this Dishoom is one of the best places to eat in Shoreditch.
-The interior is modelled on the ‘Irani cafés’ of Bombay, with booths and mosaic floors creating intimate nooks with a makeshift feel.
-Dishes on the feisty modern Indian menu are vividly described and peppered with brilliant asides and quirky facts – whether referring to superior versions of chicken tikka and lamb biryani, or lesser-known classics such as a keema Frankie.
-Spicy breakfasts and brunch throw a cracking curve-ball, too.Read more
+The second of three branches (the first in Covent Garden, the third in King’s Cross), this Dishoom is one of the best places to eat in Shoreditch.
+The interior is modelled on the Iranian cafés of Bombay, with booths and mosaic floors creating intimate nooks with a charming makeshift feel – but also with a touch of cool.
+Dishes on the feisty modern Indian menu are vividly described and peppered with brilliant asides and interesting facts – whether referring to superior versions of chicken tikka and lamb biryani, or lesser-known classics such as a keema Frankie.
+Spicy breakfasts and brunches throw a cracking curveball, too.Read more